-Austin has developed a profitability model for her architect clients that operates on resource-costing principles similar to the recently launched RIBA Fee Calculator.
+Austin has developed a profitability model for her architect clients that operates on resource-costing principles similar to the RIBA Fee Calculator.
 True cost rates (taking into account overheads and productivity factors) are worked out for the team members booking time on projects.

 This is an effective accounting approach for services-based companies, but Austin finds that the majority of small practices she encounters have not worked out their proper cost rates.